European Cinema History: The French New Wave & ‘Breathless’ (À bout de souffle)

 The two characters serve, to some degree, as an allegory for the new wave attitude toward Hollywood influence and American culture in general.
 Both France and the United States share a love-hate relationship that is personified in Michel and Patricia’s forms.
 He is rebellious, masculine and spontaneous.
 She is ordered, feminine, and to some degree, predictable.

-The two spend the next few days in Patricia’s apartment, which Michel has let himself into in her absence.
-She tells him she might be pregnant with his child; his reaction is typical of his character; cold and unfeeling.
-Beneath the harsh exterior of nihilistic chauvinism, we begin to witness Michel to realise his love for Patricia.
+The two spend the next few days in Patricia’s apartment, which Michel has let himself into, in Patricia’s absence.
+She tells him she might be pregnant with his child; his reaction is typical of his character, cold and unfeeling.
+Beneath the harsh exterior of nihilistic chauvinism, we begin to witness Michel realise his love for Patricia.
 In turn, we see her fall for him despite the knowledge that their relationship is ultimately doomed.

 When a police inspector confronts Patricia in the street and reveals that Michel has murdered a police officer, the wheels of doom are set in motion.
 Chasing around Paris trying to find an associate that owes him money, Michel takes Patricia with him and dreams of escaping to Rome before the heat closes in.
 This is not to be.

 Despite her initial participation in Michel’s world, she is ultimately too frightened to see through their escape plan and calls the police to reveal Michel’s whereabouts.
 Breathless culminates in a celebrated final sequence in which Michel is forced to run from the police with a bullet in his back; he collapses at the end of the street and is surrounded by the pursuing officers and Patricia.